polarityjam/polarityjam/docs/Usage.rst

 --------

 The R-shiny web app further analyses the results of the feature extraction process in the browser.
-There are several statistics available which parameters can be adapted during runtime to immediately observe the change in the corresponding visualization.
+There are several statistics available whose parameters can be adapted/adjusted during runtime to immediately observe the change in the corresponding visualization.
 Thus, exploring the data and revealing interesting patterns is heavily facilitated.
 To get to know more about the statics jump to circular statistics and continue reading or visit the method section.